 - Change Task Manager Data Update speed

-Some of the changes you make on Task Manager might need admin privileges.
+Some of the changes you make in Task Manager might require admin privileges.

-When Task Manager freezes, you cant launch another copy using the usual methods.
+When Task Manager freezes, you can’t launch another copy using the usual methods.
 To start another press Ctrl + Shift + Esc.
-This method will try to revive the task manager which is stuck, else will launch a new copy.
+This method will try to revive the stuck task manager, or else launch a new copy.
 However, here is a key.
 If the resources are low, it will only load the processes page.

 2] How to kill Task Manager if it is not responding?

 Ctrl+Alt+Shift is useful when the Task Manager is corrupt, or you can not kill or close it.
-Using this keyboard shortcut, all internal settings of the task manager will reset.
+Using this keyboard shortcut resets all internal settings of the task manager.

 3] Do you see Task Manager with a missing title bar or just a graph?